 Features – Sling TV and YouTube TV share a few similar features that are common amongst many streaming services.
 Both services offer an on-demand library and are compatible with a variety of TV Everywhere apps.
 Simultaneous streaming is available with both services.
 With Sling TV the Orange package only allows for one stream, but the Blue package allows you streaming on three devices at once.
 The combined package adds an additional stream at no charge.
 YouTube TV allows for streaming on three devices at once.

 The main difference in features is that YouTube TV allows for six user profiles, so families can create their own profile and keep their shows separate.
 Sling TV does not offer user profiles, at this time.
-The other difference comes with the cloud-DVR.
-With Sling TV, you can add a DVR with a set amount of space for $5/month.
-YouTube TV provides a cloud-DVR with unlimited space with each package.

 Device Compatibility – In terms of device compatibility, both Sling TV and YouTube TV works on Apple TV, iOS and Android devices, Roku, Chromecast, smart TVs, computers, and Nvidia Shield.
 YouTube TV also works with Xbox One.